 How to Support Your Fertility After Coming Off Hormonal Birth Control

 You want to make your transition off birth control less symptomatic as possible.
 Long-term use of birth control can affect your body in many ways.
 And, oftentimes you don't know how or to what extent birth control has affected your body until coming off.
-I've seen this so many times when working 1:1 with women.

-1. Support Your Body Nutrient Stores, Replenish Lost Nutrients
+1. Support Your Body Nutrient Stores, Replenish Lost Nutrients!

-Birth control depletes the body of several B vitamins (riboflavin, B6, B12, and folate), vitamin C, magnesium, vitamin E and zinc.
+Birth control depletes your body of several B vitamins (riboflavin, B6, B12, and folate), vitamin C, magnesium, vitamin E and zinc.
 Deficiencies in these nutrients can contribute to hormone imbalance, poor egg quality, disturbances in ovulation and delayed conception.
 Start supplementing with a quality prenatal.
 Purchase the Prenatal & Beyond multivitamins from the apothecary.

 Your liver is relied upon to detoxify synthetic hormones and toxins to get them ready to be excreted, to convert certain nutrients and hormones into it's active form, balance your blood sugar levels, and support your immune system.
 This means that your liver, with its steady stream of synthetic hormones coming in from birth control, can be pretty "stressed out".